© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Earthworks SE of Clyn-Derwen is a scheduled monument protected by Cadw under reference CM065.
 View the official record →

-Earthworks SE of Clyn-Derwen is a prehistoric enclosure located in Carmarthenshire, Wales, and designated as a scheduled ancient monument under Cadw reference CM065.
+Earthworks SE of Clyn-Derwen is a prehistoric enclosure located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under the reference CM065.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM065.

 Earthworks SE of Clyn-Derwen dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Earthworks SE of Clyn-Derwen is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM065.